szabgab/myci/README.md

 ## TODO

 * Send notifications
-* Create a web application to show the build director
+* Create a web application to show the build directory
 * Run steps (test)
+* Save artifacts
 * Execute the whole thing on a remote machine to which we have passwordless ssh access